tpsjr7/flashcards-spaced-repetition-webapp/README.txt

 Use a logger instead of System.out
 Add prettier graphics
 Add more junits
-Use maven for jar dependencies
+Use config file for interval constants